Items filtered by date: April 2024

 Recovery from a foot stress fracture requires patience, diligence, and strategic care to facilitate optimal healing and prevent further injury.
 Begin by prioritizing rest and minimizing weight-bearing activities to alleviate stress on the affected foot.
 Elevate the foot above heart level to reduce swelling and promote circulation, aiding in the healing process.
 As symptoms improve, gradually reintroduce gentle stretching and strengthening exercises to rebuild muscle strength and flexibility.
 Consider incorporating low-impact activities like swimming or cycling to maintain cardiovascular fitness while avoiding undue strain on the healing fracture.
 Ensure proper nutrition, including adequate calcium and vitamin D intake, to support bone health and expedite healing.
 If you have a stress fracture that has affected your foot, it is suggested that you schedule an appointment with a podiatrist who can help you properly manage this condition.

 Stress fractures occur when there is a tiny crack within a bone.
-To learn more, contact one of our podiatrists from In Step Podiatry Center.
-Our doctors can provide the care you need to keep you pain free and on your feet.
+To learn more, contact Queen Mbanuzue, DPM from In Step Podiatry Center.
+Our doctor can provide the care you need to keep you pain free and on your feet.

 How Are They Caused?